jamesmontemagno/MediaPlugin/nuget/readme.txt

 Media Plugin for Xamarin & Windows

 Changelog:
-[2.5.0-betaX]
--iOS & Android: Resize taking a photo
+[2.5.1-betaX]
--All: Ensure you call await CrossMedia.Current.Initialize(); before accessing any APIs
+* All: Ensure you call await CrossMedia.Current.Initialize(); before accessing any APIs
+* All: Resize when taking a photo
+* All: Save original album location when picking photo
+* iOS & Android: Ability to resize when picking photo
+* iOS & Android: Set Quality Level when taking photo
--Android: Fix images that get rotated in the wrong direction
+* Android: Fix images that get rotated in the wrong direction
--iOS: Fix for rotating device.
+* iOS: Fix for rotating device.
--iOS: Added custom overlay method
+* iOS: Added custom overlay method
--Windows RT: Bug fixes & Video Support
+* Windows RT: Bug fixes & Video Support

 Find the latest at: https://github.com/jamesmontemagno/MediaPlugin